cambridgeltl/hyperlex/README.md

 # HyperLex
-HyperLex: a gold standard resource for measuring and evaluating how well semantic models capture graded or soft lexical entailment
+<b>HyperLex</b>: a gold standard resource for measuring and evaluating how well semantic models capture graded or soft lexical entailment